 My research interests are primarily in computer graphics (in its broad sense), spanning many areas.
-One recent focus of my work is on procedural modeling, where I strive to extend what can be (practically) modeled and to improve the ease of the modeling task.
-Another emphasis of my research is on interactive and real-time rendering, which often involves making creative and effective use of the (graphics) hardware and APIs.
+One recent focus of my work has been on procedural modeling, where I strive to extend what can be (practically) modeled and to improve the ease of the modeling task.
+Formerly, an emphasis of my research was on interactive and real-time rendering, which often involved making creative and effective use of the (graphics) hardware and APIs.

 Selected Past Projects

 While procedural modeling techniques are a powerful tool for creating digital architectural content, existing grammar-based approaches suffer from several fundamental limitations that preclude the realization of many modeling tasks.
 In particular, grammar rules can only encode purely local refinement decisions for a single shape with generally no knowledge about other shapes, which severely hinders context-sensitive designs.
 With CGA++, we developed a novel grammar language that significantly increases the expressiveness, substantially widening the spectrum of what can be realized.
 One key element is exposing the shapes worked on and the shape tree induced by the ongoing derivation process as first-class citizens in the grammar.
 This enables referencing and querying other shapes, performing operations involving multiple shapes (such as Boolean operations), and spawning new embeddable shape trees (including via rewriting existing subtrees).
 Another pivotal cornerstone is allowing coordination and interaction among multiple shapes with the introduction of events.
 These serve as synchronization points and feature a general, functional formulation, amenable to composition and reuse, where a set of participating shapes is taken and an according action for each is returned.

 Procedural Modeling2011/2012Lighting DesignProcedural Exterior Lighting with Complex Constraints